peter-duongGHub/Expense-Tracker/README.md

 For this terminal application any graphics hardware supporting 1 of the 3 mentioned operating systems will be sufficient.

 **6. Internet Connection**
 To install python, pip, necessary dependencies such as Python packages, libraries etc an internet connection will be required.
-An internet connection will also be required to install a text editor such as Visual Studio Code/PyCharm and to obtain the application source code from Canva or GitHub.
+An internet connection will also be required to install a text editor such as Visual Studio Code, IDE such as PyCharm or Terminal such as Ubuntu and to obtain the application source code from Canva or GitHub.

 ### Dependencies
 The following dependencies will be required to ensure the application runs smoothly and as intended for the user.